cadrgtsecond/simplr/data/ALTERNATIVES.md

 ## react
 frontend:only

-React: The original declarative UI library
+React: THE declarative UI library

 ## htmx
-frontend:only backend:only
+frontend:only backend:only react:+40 graphql:-100

 HTMX: An extension of HTML as a hypermedia to build modern web apps with the simplicity of hypermedia

 ## svelte
-frontend:only
+frontend:only react:+20 graphql:+10

 Svelte: Cybernetically enhanced web apps with a compact, simple, and complete Javascript framework(that even handles css!)